mrc-ide/covid-sim/README.md

 :warning: The model is stochastic.
 Multiple runs with different seeds should be undertaken to see average behaviour.
 This can now be done easily with the `/NR` command line parameter.
-The model code behaves deterministically if run with the same number of threads enabled and run with the same random number seends.
+The model code behaves deterministically if run with the same number of threads enabled and run with the same random number seeds.

 :warning: As with any mathematical model, it is easy to misconfigure inputs and therefore get meaningless outputs.
 The Imperial College COVID-19 team only